 The 2019 event will also feature participants from The Emerging Leaders Program, which prepares early career leaders in outdoor recreation, conservation, land management and public health to help facilitate the Festival proceedings.

-Says Beckwith, “We look forward to exploring the answer with the broader community in October.”
+“We look forward to exploring the topic with the broader community in October.”